 - Law Firm: Carroll, Burdick & McDonough LLP - San Francisco Office

-It's April, and time for my semi-annual installment of "Is This Appealable?" -- a selection of the adverse orders that trial lawyers ask me about most often.
-As usual, these answers apply 95% of the time in California state courts; there are usually exceptions, and every adverse order deserves careful assessment to determine its appealability (or reviewability by writ).
+It's October, and that means Giants in the playoffs (even-numbered years!) and time again for the semi-annual "Is This Appealable?"
+As longtime readers know, this is a rotating selection of the adverse orders that trial lawyers ask me about most often.
+These answers apply 95% of the time in California state courts, but every adverse order deserves careful assessment to determine its appealability (or reviewability by writ).

-2. Is an order denying summary judgment appealable?
+5. Is an order denying a venue transfer appealable?

-1. Is an order granting summary judgment appealable?
+1. Is an order granting a nonsuit appealable?

 The practical message: Whenever you suffer an important loss, study the statutes controlling appealability, as well as the particular statute controlling the motion or application, and relevant cases.
 If you cannot reach absolute certainty on whether it's appealable, call someone who can, because the stakes are “do-or-die.”
 The same goes for a big pre-judgment win, since you should always know your opponents' options better than they do.